sybrew/the-seo-framework/readme.txt

 					* `triggerTitleOnLoad`
 					* `separatorSwitchTitle`
 					* `docTitles`
+				* Description related, these have been reworked and put in a method container:
+					* string `descriptionSeparator` (property)
-				* Description related:
+					* `docDescriptions`
 					* `triggerDescriptionOnLoad`
+					* `updateCharacterCountDescription`
-				* Tooltip related:
+					* `separatorSwitchDesc`
+				* Tooltip related, these have been reworked and put in a method container:
 					* `statusBarHover`
 					* `statusBarHoverEnter`
 					* `statusBarHoverMove`
 					* `statusBarHoverLeave`
 					* `touchRemoveDesc`
-				* Counter related:
+				* Counter related, these have been put into the respective containers:
 					* `updateCounters`
 					* `additionsClassInit`
 				* Other: